 Ticketmaster, for instance, reports blocking over 13 billion bots with the help of Queue-it's virtual waiting room.

 RELATED: Protect Against Bad Bots & Prevent Abuse With a Virtual Waiting Room

 Even with the most bulletproof bot blocking strategy, some sneaker bots will still get through.

-But just because the bot made a purchase doesn’t mean the battle is lost.
+But just because a bot made a purchase, it doesn’t mean the battle is lost.

 Review the orders and ask:

 - Are there multiple orders shipping to the same address?